-UBbox folders are the foundation from which your users work.
+UBbox folders are the foundation from which your customers work.
 Defining a folder taxonomy that is intuitive and easy to navigate will greatly increase adoption and maximize productivity.

 Here are some questions to consider before designing your Box folder structure: